supernova16/FEND/p2-arcade-game-clone/README.md

 You could play the game on your computer.

-1. Clone this repo
+1. Download or Clone

-Click the Fork button, or copy and paste this code to the termimal.
+You can download ZIP or clone this repo.

 ```
 $ git clone https://github.com/supernova16/FEND/tree/master/p2-arcade-game-clone
 ```

+2. Open `index.html`

-2. Open the local `index.html` file in browser.
+Open the local `index.html` file in browser.

 Now you can start it.